thassin/monodevelop/README.md

 MonoDevelop has not been (easily/properly) buildable at Linux for a while, due to missing dependencies of a new editor component.
-This repository has **"oe"**-prefixed branch added, which is to study possibilities of using the **"Old-Editor"** or **"Original-Editor"** instead of the new one.
+This repository has some **"oe"**-prefixed branches added, which are to study possibilities of using the **"Old-Editor"** or **"Original-Editor"** instead of the new one.
+The latest **"oe"**-branch is based on commit ef2ed385f1e87e2222bc0af83166c0a344ae94ea dated 2017-03-08.

 ---- the original MonoDevelop README continues now ----